cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

 Story 5: Hobbies
-Theme: Talking about hobbies and free timePurpose: Practice describing activities and preferences
+Theme: Talking about hobbies and free time
+Purpose: Practice describing activities and preferences

 What do you do in your free time?
 I like painting and playing soccer.